Samsung/tizen-docs/docs/open-source-tizen/porting/recovery.md

 };
 ```

-There are two groups of parameters in the entries above.
-The first
+The above entries contain 2 parameter groups:

-group is reposponsible for the look of a screen.
-These won't be
+- The first group is responsible for the look of a screen:
-described further in this document.

-* style - element of screen_styles dictionary
+  - `style`: Element of the `screen_styles` dictionary
-* rulers - element of rulers dictionary
+  - `rulers`: Element of the `rulers` dictionary
-* images - list of elements of images dictionary
+  - `images`: List of elements of the `images` dictionary
-* animations - element of animations dictionary
+  - `animations`: Element of the `animations` dictionary

+  These parameters are not described in detail in this document.
-The other group comprises parameters that describe logic.
+- The second group comprises parameters that describe logic:

-* menu - a menu that display, an element of menus dictionary,
+  - `menu`: Menu to display (an element of the `menus` dictionary)
-* description - a description text and a screen title that to display,
+  - `description`: Description text and screen title to display (an element of the `descriptions` dictionary)
-  an element of description dictionary,
-* screen_back - the screen to switch to when swiching to screen BACK,
+  - `screen_back`: Screen to switch to when switching **BACK**
-* allow_force_reboot - reboot after executing an action.
+  - `allow_force_reboot`: Reboot after executing an action

-### `descriptions`
+### descriptions

 The elements of the `descriptions` dictionary hold screen titles and
-brief descriptions for screen entries (see above).
+brief descriptions for screen entries:

-* title - short (on line) title displayed at the top of a screen,
+- `title`: Short (one line) title displayed at the top of a screen
-* description - brief explanation of actions available on the screen.
+- `description`: Brief explanation of actions available on the screen

 ```
 descriptions = {